Beengala/Backend-fake/README.md

 # Backend Fake Project (Only Development)

-This is a Node.js backend application designed to provide a RESTful API for managing artists, users, and authentication.
+This is a Node.js backend application designed to provide a RESTful API for managing beengala services.
 It includes endpoints for various operations and integrates with a database for data persistence.

 ## Getting Started